rxue/learning-dirary/books/Java/SE/effective-java/3ed/README.md

 * *mutable companion*
 * static factory factory method along with private constructor as replacement of final class to achieve the immutability

-## Item 20: Prefer Interfaces to Abstract Classes
+## Item 20: Prefer Interfaces to Abstract Classes (20230704)
+**Takeaways**:

+* Java's *single inheritance* on *abstract classes* severely constraints their use as *type definitions*.
+* Interfaces are ideal for defining mixins (a type that a class can implement in addition to its "primary type").
+NOTE! *Abstract classes* can't be used to define mixins for because they can't be retrofitted onto existing classes in that a class cannot have more than one parent

 # Lambda and Streams
 ## Item 45: Use Streams Judiciously (202301)